Undergraduate Research Primer Proposal Submission – Faculty and Staff

-Please consider the following questions and criteria when drafting a Discover Grant proposal:
+Please consider the following questions and criteria when drafting a grant proposal:

 - Does the proposed funding provide a new quality learning experience for one or more students?

-- It should be a strong project with mentorship and not simply washing dishes or acting as a receptionist for a study.
+- It should be a strong project with mentorship and should go well beyond simply washing dishes or acting as a receptionist for a study.